v-pmalreddy/GCPDNS_CCP/README.md

 `Project ID` and `Project Number` : You can find these details in the home page of the project.

-`GCP subscription name` : If the subscription already exists, you can find this field in the **Pub/Sub** section.
+`GCP subscription name` : If the subscription already exists, search for **Pub/Sub** section in the search bar and navigate to the respective section where you can find the above mentioned details.

 If the subscription does not exists previously, navigate to **Topics** section and create a topic.
 After creating the Topic, navigate to **Subscriptions** section and create a new subscription by selecting the specific topic.